 FaceTiming With Multiple People Using Group FaceTime

-With Group FaceTime, introduced in iOS 12, you can video (or audio) chat with up to 32 people at one time.
+With Group FaceTime, you can video (or audio) chat with up to 32 people at one time.

 Group FaceTime presents all of the participants in a tiled view, with the size of each person's tile varying based on the number of participants in the chat.
 The tile size for the person speaking at the moment will get larger to provide attention to that person, but you can also use Focus View to double tap on any participant that you want to see in the chat.